-When outflow is below downstream flow requirements, either further powerhouse flows are released or spillage occurs depending on demand for additional energy or powerhouse capacity.
-This will deplete storage or replenish it more slowly depending upon inflow.
+When outflow is below downstream flow requirements, either further powerhouse flows are released or spillage occurs depending on demand

 The rule curve followed has been derived from several iterations of the reservoir operation and is believed to be close to the best fit for the energy produced up to the year 2010 and with the forecast developed by Battelle.
 In practice, with increase in system demand, the rule curve could be modified to yield energy that would fit into the system demand in a more economical manner.